redsanket/spark/external/hue/guide/index.rst

-Keep in the mind that Cloudera version of Hue has some different features, and that some similar features described in the `Hue User Guide <http://cloudera.github.io/hue/docs-3.7.0/user-guide/index.html>`_ behave differently in Yahoo's Hue UI.
+Keep in the mind that Cloudera version of Hue has some different features, and that some similar features described in the `Hue User Guide <http://cloudera.github.io/hue/docs-3.7.0/user-guide/index.html>`_ behave differently in Oath's Hue UI.

 .. _onboard: